 - Salt and freshly ground black pepper

 - Add the beef and let cook, without stirring, until brown on one side, about 2 to 3 minutes.
 Stir beef and continue cooking until brown all over, 1 to 2 minutes longer.
-Transfer beef to the slow cooker, leaving the drippings in the saucepan.
+Transfer beef to the slow cooker, leaving the drippings in the skillet.

 - Add onion, carrots, celery, and mushrooms to the saucepan and sauté until the vegetables have softened and the mushrooms have released most of their liquid, about 5 to 7 minutes.
 Stir in the garlic and thyme until fragrant, about 30 seconds.
 Add to the slow cooker.